MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-live-chat.md

 ## Migrate configuration for live chat queues

-For migrating queues for live chat, perform the steps outlined in [Export and import data for unified routing-based record queues](migrate-config-data-for-records.md#migrate-configuration-for-record-queues).
+For migrating queues for live chat, perform the steps outlined in [Migrate data for unified routing-based record queues](migrate-config-data-for-records.md#migrate-configuration-for-record-queues).

 ## Migrate configuration for live chat workstreams